Robert Garcia (American boxer)

 Roberto Garcia Cortez (born January 29, 1975) is an American former professional boxer who competed from 1992 to 2001, and held the IBF junior lightweight title from 1998 to 1999.
-He has since worked as a boxing trainer, and was voted Trainer of the Year by The Ring magazine in 2011, and by the Boxing Writers Association of America in 2012.
+He has since worked as a boxing trainer, and was named Trainer of the Year by The Ring magazine in 2011 and 2024, and by the Boxing Writers Association of America in 2012, 2024, and 2025.
 He is the older brother of professional boxer Mikey Garcia, who was a world champion in four weight classes.

 Early life

 Born in San Pedro, Los Angeles, Garcia grew up and still resides in Oxnard, California, and was trained by his father Eduardo Garcia at the La Colonia Youth Boxing Club.
 Garcia said that he has been in Oxnard, California, since he was two years old.
 He considers himself to be Mexican, and has said that his father and mother are both of Mexican descent.
 He said that his parents were illegal immigrants until the eighties.
 He said that he grew up speaking Spanish, and that he learned to speak English when he went to school.